Puharesource/TitleManager/README.md

 ```

 ##### Kotlin
-For kotlin I suggest using the `lazy` delegate for storing the instance of TitleManager globally.
+For kotlin I suggest using the `lazy` delegate for storing the instance of TitleManager when accessed.
 ```kotlin
 val titleManagerAPI : TitleManagerAPI by lazy { Bukkit.getServer().pluginManager.getPlugin("TitleManager") }
 ```